denten-books/plain-text/1-metaphor.md

 or "sites" are in some sense two completely different texts.
 But in another sense, the "front page" identifies the same location of the same text, in two diverging and dynamically composed versions.
 They feed off of the same sources.
 The same source code gives rise to both texts.

 Nothing is guaranteed in the passage of electronic text from one pair of hands into another.
 Digital formatting expands its purview far beyond typographical convention.
 The erasure of words, word substitution, automatic summarization, wholesale generation of discourse by algorithmic means---the command and control layer contains all such possibilities.
 What does it mean to read and to interpret a dynamic text, which changes depending on its context?
 How can literary analysis---close reading, philology, hermeneutics---persist without the fixity of print?

 The key to understanding "the loss of resemblances" that accompanies ubiquitous simulation lies in the inner dynamics of metaphor machinery.
 A functioning metaphor, if you would recall from Lakoff, is one which ferries the schematic composition of one domain into another.
 Thus to say "life is a stage" is to transpose something about theater onto life.
 In literary terms, the theater is "tenor" where "life" is "vehicle" of the composite figure [@richards_philosophy_1936].
-Simulation works differently.
-Where the traditional metaphor structures across two domains, the simulation substitutes the "signs of the real for the real" [@baudrillard_simulacra_1994, 2].
+Simulations work differently.
+Where a traditional metaphor structure crosses several domains, the simulation substitutes the "signs of the real for the real" [@baudrillard_simulacra_1994, 2].
 It is a subtle difference that engenders not-so-subtle effects.
-For example, it is one thing to say "you are the apple of my eye" and quite another to actually confuse eye pupils and apples.
+For example, it is one thing to say "you are the apple of my eye" and quite another to actually confuse apples for eye pupils.
 Baudrillard gives the example of a map that no longer corresponds to any territory.
 He calls such a condition of pure simulation without a referent *hyper-reality*.
 We expect a simulation to attain a measure of correspondence between representation and the thing being